 If you already use Claude, the upgrade is automatic on claude.ai.
 It’s live now.
 You’ll notice better answers on complex questions and the ability to feed it much longer documents.

 If you’ve never tried Claude, this is a solid time to start.
-Check out our Claude Opus 4.5 review for context on how the previous version performed, or visit our Start Here page if you’re new to AI tools.
+Our Claude Opus 4.5 review covers how the previous version performed, or visit our Start Here page if you’re new to AI tools.

 Leave a Reply